cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-04-22-the-dynamic-features-of-java.md

 }
 {% endhighlight %}

-There are some caveats to the above example.
+There is an interesting thing to note in the above example.
-Most static analysis tools mark the class `Hello` as "not used."
+It turns out that most static analysis tools mark the class `Hello` as "not used."
 However, the code will not compile if we remove it.

 Deserialization is a potentially dangerous operation.
-For example, the notable log4j library uses deserialization to read configuration files.
+For example, the notable Apache [log4j](https://github.com/apache/logging-log4j2) library uses deserialization to read configuration files.
 This use of deserialization [was exploited]((https://nsfocusglobal.com/apache-log4j-deserialization-and-sql-injection-vulnerability-cve-2022-23302-cve-2022-23305-cve-2022-23307-alert/)) (CVE-2022-23302) in 2022, causing a global disturbance on most Java based systems.

-Deserialization of untrusted data is inherently dangerous and should be avoided.
+As a rule of thumb, deserialization of untrusted data is inherently dangerous and should be avoided.
 Untrusted data should be carefully validated according to the "Serialization and Deserialization" section of the [Secure Coding Guidelines for Java SE](https://docs.oracle.com/pls/topic/lookup?ctx=javase16&id=secure_coding_guidelines_javase).
-[Serialization Filtering](https://docs.oracle.com/pls/topic/lookup?ctx=javase16&id=serialization_filter_guide) describes best practices for defensive use of serial filters.
+As pointed out by Oracle, [Serialization Filtering](https://docs.oracle.com/pls/topic/lookup?ctx=javase16&id=serialization_filter_guide) describes best practices for defensive use of serial filters.

 ## Unsafe API

-The JVM was designed to provide strong safety guarantees.
+The JVM was designed to enforce strong safety guarantees.
 However, the class `sun.misc.Unsafe` provides a collection of methods for performing low-level, unsafe operations.

 Although the class and all methods are `public`, the use of this class is limited because only trusted code can obtain instances of it.